text-to-cards/text-to-cards/docs/intro.md

 Power-Ups are basically external plugins that enhance the funcionality of Trello.
 [Read more about Power-Ups here](https://help.trello.com/article/1094-what-are-power-ups).

-## Privacy
+## Privacy Policy

-When you use Memo-to-Trello, all the magic happens right in your browser.
-Memo-to-Trello will not rely on any server or external service except for Trello's own REST API, so all your precious data and private information stays with you and Trello.
+When you use Memo-to-Trello, all the processing happens right in your browser.
+Memo-to-Trello will not rely on any external service except for Trello's API for publishing your new cards.
+We do not collect or store any kind of personal or anonymized data.
+All your precious data and private information stays with you and Trello.
+[See our privacy policy](https://somiandras.gitbook.io/memo-to-trello/contact/privacy)